Complaints’ Policy & Procedure

-The Senior Partner has overall responsibility for the effective operation of this policy, supported by the Partners and Chief Executive.
+The Senior Director has overall responsibility for the effective operation of this policy, supported by the Directors and Chief Executive.

-The Senior Partner, assisted by the Chief Executive will be responsible for reviewing this policy annually to ensure its effective operation across the firm and that it reflects best practice.
+The Senior Director, assisted by the Chief Executive will be responsible for reviewing this policy annually to ensure its effective operation across the firm and that it reflects best practice.